 Yellowing: some paintings have an off-white, “vanilla” or mild yellow background tone, with variations depending on the thickness of the resin, which spray paints I used, etc. The yellow quality can intensify if the painting has been stored in the dark for awhile.
 You can lighten the yellow tone by exposure the painting to sunlight in a window for a few days to a week or so, depending on the time of year and how strong the light is.

 Always store and transport the painting in it’s wooden cradle if you have it.

-Repairs: If the surface is damaged I can sometimes repair the piece by stripping off the old varnish and re-varnishing the painting.
-The price for such repairs depends on the size & extent of the damage – contact me or my gallery for details.
+Repairs: If the surface is damaged I can sometimes repair the painting.
+The price for such repairs depends on the size & extent of the damage.
+Contact me or my gallery for details.